 - 16.8.4 The District shall arrange for the making of an audiotape of the hearing.
 Following the completion of the hearing, the worker may purchase a copy of the tape at cost. - 16.8.5 The worker, the Hearing Officer or both may have a court reporter present to record the hearing; provided, however, that if the court reporter's notes are transcribed, the other party may purchase a copy of the transcript at cost. - 16.8.6 The Hearing Officer may make any rules for the conduct of the hearing as she/he deems appropriate so long as they are consistent with these procedures. - 16.8.7 The District shall carry the burden of proof. - 16.8.8 The worker, or the worker's representative, may inspect all documents in the possession of the District that are admissible in evidence at the hearing.
 Any documents which the District does not provide at the request of the worker or the worker's representative ten (10) working days prior to the hearing shall not be admissible at the hearing.
-Any documents which the worker or the worker's representative does not provide at the request of the Morker's representative does not provide at the request of the Morker's representative does not provide at the request of the District ten (10) working days prior to the hearing shall not be admissible at the hearing shall not be admissible at the hearing. - 16.8.9 The worker or the worker's representative may also interview other workers of the District who have knowledge of the acts or omissions upon which the disciplinary action was based.
+Any documents which the worker or the worker's representative does not provide at the request of the District ten (10) working days prior to the hearing shall not be admissible at the hearing. - 16.8.9 The worker or the worker's representative may also interview other workers of the District who have knowledge of the acts or omissions upon which the disciplinary action was based.
 Inspection of documents and interviews with other workers shall occur at reasonable times and places during normal business hours. - 16.8.10 Not later than the commencement of the presentation of evidence at the hearing, the worker and the Disciplinary Officer shall exchange the names of the witnesses they reasonably expect to call.
 The worker and the Disciplinary Officer may also agree upon exhibits that can be admitted without objection, and may enter into any stipulations that are appropriate. - 16.8.11 The Hearing Officer shall prepare a written decision containing findings of fact and conclusions as to whether the disciplinary action should be sustained, modified, or revoked; the rationale supporting the findings and conclusions; and a recommended sanction, if any. - 16.8.12 The Hearing Officer's proposed decision shall be provided to the worker, his/her representative and to the President of the Board of Trustees for consideration by the full Board in executive session.